Hawaizaada: Box office

 The film grossed ₹5 million on the opening day, with ₹6 million on Saturday and ₹7.5 million on Sunday, with grossing ₹18.5 million on the opening week.
 Then facing a drop on Monday, grossing ₹3.5 million, total up to ₹23 million in 4 days.
 The film grossed ₹30 million in the first week, ₹0.8 million in the second week and in the third week, it grossed ₹80,470 at the box office.
 Bollywood Hungama reported US$13,440 as the earnings for the first weekend.
 According to the Indian trade website Box Office India, the film closing collections were ₹35.3 million.

 Soundtrack

 The soundtrack of Hawaizaada features ten songs with three of them were composed by Rochak Kohli and four by Mangesh Dhakde.
-Actor Ayushlmann Khurrana had composed and sung a popular ghazal of Mirza Ghalib, "Dil-E-Nadaan" which is sung by Jagjit Singh.
+Actor Ayushmann Khurrana had composed and sung a popular ghazal of Mirza Ghalib, "Dil-E-Nadaan" which is sung by Jagjit Singh.
 He practised hard for singing and composing the number, and he composed it in overnight during the film's shoot.
 The song also has a reprise version, which is also composed and sung by Khurrana along with Shweta Subram.
 Vishal Bhardwaj was invited as a guest composer for the song "Dil Todne Ki Masheen" which is sung by Rekha Bharadwaj.
 The background score for the film is composed by Monty Sharma.
 Lyrics for all the songs, have been written by director Vibhu Puri.